MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/inventory.md

 If you have devices that are missing from the inventory, make sure that the devices meet the [requirements for using inventory](#requirements-for-using-inventory).

-In a small number of cases, some devices may appear more than once in the inventory.
-This mainly occurs with non-persisted VDI environments.
+In a few cases, some devices may appear more than once in the inventory.
+This duplication mainly occurs with non-persisted VDI environments.
 These duplicate entries will be removed automatically each day.